 The Gilbert 2-inch Newtonian reflector turned a lot of us Boomers on to astronomy.
 If there had not been an A.C.
 Gilbert telescope, Stephanie’s telescope, I suspect it would have taken considerably longer for me to find my way into astronomy.
 These simple instruments and similar ones from Skilcraft and others showed that kids (and maybe their parents) were ready for astronomy.
 People noticed that, including businessman George Rosenfield, the owner of the Tanross Supply Company of Miami, Florida.

 The secret to this goodness was that George bought the products of renowned (today) Japanese companies like Royal Optical and Goto and Towa.
-Were any of these scopes as good as what U.S. companies like Cave and Unitron were selling in Sky and Telescope?
-With the exception of Tasco’s magnificent 4-inch 20TE “Observatory” refractor and the only slightly less magnificent 10TE, neither of which you were likely to find in your town’s department store and unless you were well-heeled you'd have lots of trouble paying for either.
+The king of the hill was Tasco’s magnificent 4-inch 20TE “Observatory” refractor and the only slightly less magnificent 10TE.
+You were unlikely to find in your town’s department store and unless you were well-heeled you'd have lots of trouble paying for either.

 Tasco’s emphasis was on small apertures, 4.5-inch reflectors and smaller and 3-inch (only a few of those) refractors and smaller.
 These scopes were relatively inexpensive even compared to the scopes of the more budget oriented American telescope companies like Edmund and Criterion.
 AND...you could trot down to the corner Sears or Monkey Wards and get one and be observing that very night.
 Good luck with that if you chose an Edmund Space Conqueror or a Criterion Dynascope.

 Tasco telescopes started a lot of young folk on the road to an amateur (or professional) astronomy career.
 Hell, I was mightily impressed by the 4.5-inch Tasco Newtonian I bought in an Air Force Base Exchange in the mid 1970s.
 I had to admit it was well made and performed well, even if it was not perfect (never did like them little .965 eyepieces), and was quite a value.
 Tasco continued to thrive, importing plenty of good telescopes for over twenty years.
 What happened after twenty years?
 H-A-L-L-E-Y.